aurora-is-near/AIPs/AIPs/aip-8.md

 Even if we cannot change the “official” blockhash of the Aurora blocks, we can still introduce an additional field that allows cryptographic verification that the data is not tampered with.
 To avoid confusion with the existing blockhash field, we will call this new field the “block hashchain".

-The goal of the block hashchain is to enable someone running a non-archival NEAR node to verify Aurora data is not tampered with, while minimizing the on-chain overhead.
+The goal of the block hashchain is to enable someone running a non-archival NEAR node to verify Aurora data is not tampered with while minimizing the on-chain overhead.

 ## Specification